seanaujong/software-engineering-prep/README.md

 # Software Engineering Curriculum

-This repo attempts to cover topics that you might find in an introductory computer science course.
-You can also read my blog on [what I used to learn software engineering][1]
+This repo covers introductory computer science topics, and lays out a curriculum that resembles my [college degree](https://www.cs.utexas.edu/sites/default/files/documents/4-Year%20Plan_1.pdf).
+You can also read my blog on [what I used to learn software engineering][1].

 [1]: https://medium.com/@seanaujong/a-software-engineering-journey-for-beginners-a08640916929